 Click the iTunes logo to buy Cyndi Lauper songs:

-Help a brother out and click on a Google link above to defray hosting costs.
+SITE NOTE: Help a brother out and click on a Google ad above to defray hosting costs.
 Thanks!

 * All songs are for sampling purposes only.
 If the album is currently in print, you'll see an Amazon link to purchase it.
 Supporting artists is a good thing, since labels are run by soulless whores.
 I KEED!
 Sorta.
 Look, if you like it, and it's in print, support 'em.
 If you're the artist or copyright holder, a quick e-mail to me will bring the song down ASAP.
 But compliment my writing first.

 * Don't e-mail me asking me to repost dead links or to send you a song you can't find.
 Believe it or not, I have a life outside my blogging.
 I KEED!
 But don't do it.